The ClueFinders

 The ClueFinders is an educational software series aimed at children aged 8–12 that features a group of mystery-solving teenagers.
-The series was created by The Learning Company (formerly SoftKey), as a counterpart to their Reader Rabbit series for elementary-aged students.
-The series is noted for its combination of educational content and entertainment, and has earned several industry awards.
+The series was created by The Learning Company, as a counterpart to their Reader Rabbit series for elementary-aged students.
+The series has earned several industry awards.

 History

 The Learning Company (1998–2001)

 The ClueFinders was conceived as a spiritual successor to the Reader Rabbit series.
 The first ClueFinders title, The ClueFinders 3rd Grade Adventures: The Mystery of Mathra, was released in January 1998, and The ClueFinders 4th Grade Adventures was released in July.
 The Learning Company used their new game as the prototype for Internet Applet technology, which allowed users to download supplementary activities from the ClueFinders website.
 The ClueFinders 4th Grade Adventures was also the first game to include the A.D.A.P.T. technology, which allowed teachers and parents to monitor the player's progress and included auto-adjustable levels based on the player's abilities.

 In 1999, The Learning Company was acquired by Mattel for $3.7 billion.
 The following year, Mattel sold its "The Learning Company" assets to Gores Technology Group.
 In 2000, Mattel Interactive hired professional writers Jill Gorey and Barbara Herndon to design a concept for a TV series, though the franchise never made its way to television.
 The ClueFinders Reading Adventures were discontinued in 2000.
 ClueFinders held a writing competition in 2001.
 Sponsored by The Learning Company, the competition was open to 3rd-6th-grade classrooms in the United States.
 The winning essay, a new adventure for the ClueFinders crew, won its writer an iMac.